Legal Systems and Legal Digital Skills

 - Benefit from Launch @Salford, our dedicated incubation centre for startups, supported by experts

 WORK PLACEMENTS / STUDY ABROAD

-- A work placement really enhances your CV and shows future employers that you can apply the skills, knowledge and understanding you have learned.
-You will not pay fees to the University and will earn a salary for the work that you do.
+- A work placement boosts your CV and demonstrates to future employers that you can apply the skills, knowledge, and understanding you have gained.
+During this time, you will not incur fees to the University and will earn a salary for the work you undertake.
 Read about Katie Wood’s experience on work placement with Nissan.